Equitable Colorings of Borel Graphs: Proof of the Hajnal--Szemer edi theorem for Borel graphs

 \begin{claim} The coloring $g_\mu$ is $(\mu, M)$-perfect. \end{claim} \begin{claimproof} We will show that, in fact, there is no recoloring move $\phi \in M$ that improves $g_\mu$.
 Indeed, suppose that $\phi \in M$ improves $g_\mu$.
 Then $\phi \not \in M_{T(\mu)}$, as otherwise we would have $\phi \subseteq g_\mu$.
 In particular, this means that $T(\mu) < \infty$.
 Since $\phi$ improves $g_\mu$, we can fix $\alpha \in \col{D}^+$ such that The functions $t \mapsto \mu(f_t^{-1}(\gamma))$, $\gamma \in \col{C}$, are continuous, so there is some $\epsilon > 0$ satisfying

 This is a contradiction with the choice of $T(\mu)$. \end{claimproof}

-The above observations show that, with respect to the measure $\mu$, statements \ref{item:first}--\ref{item:last} hold with $g_\mu$ in place of $g$.
-To handle {all} ergodic $G$-invariant probability measures at once, we use the \hyperref[theo:UED]{Uniform Ergodic Decomposition Theorem}.
-The statement of the lemma is vacuous if $\Erg(G) = \0$, so assume that $\Erg(G) \neq \0$ and let $V \to \Erg(G) \colon x \mapsto \mu_x$ be a $G$-invariant Borel surjection given by Theorem~\ref{theo:UED}.
+The above observations show that, with respect to the measure $\mu$, statements \ref{item:first}--\ref{item:last} hold with $g_\mu$ in place of $g$, which yields part \ref{item:step_a} of the lemma.
+To prove part \ref{item:step_b}, we use the \hyperref[theo:UED]{Uniform Ergodic Decomposition Theorem}.
+The statement is vacuous if $\Erg(G) = \0$, so assume that $\Erg(G) \neq \0$ and let $V \to \Erg(G) \colon x \mapsto \mu_x$ be a $G$-invariant Borel surjection given by Theorem~\ref{theo:UED}.
 Notice that, due to \cite[Theorem 17.25]{KechrisDST}, the function is Borel.
 Hence, if we set $T(x) \defeq T(\mu_x)$ for each $x \in V$ and define then $g$ is a Borel $\col{C}$-coloring of $G$, and this coloring $g$ has all the desired properties.
 Indeed, for each $\mu \in \Erg(G)$, $g$ agrees with $g_\mu$ on the $\mu$-conull $G$-invariant set $\set{x \in V \,:\, \mu_x = \mu}$, and thus inherits the properties pertaining to $\mu$ from $g_\mu$. \end{scproof}